theomarzaki/TrafficOrchestrator/README.md

 - download libtorch library here : https://download.pytorch.org/libtorch/cpu/libtorch-shared-with-deps-latest.zip and replace with libtorch library in directory

+- to run with new trained models, place model in ./include

 ### Run TO

 - not optimised for CUDA. due to library dependancies.